johnreitano/chainsaw/README.md

 1. Install docker desktop: https://docs.docker.com/get-docker/

+2. Install ignite (tool for scaffolding Cosmos SDK-based chains): `curl https://get.ignite.com/cli! | bash`

-2. Install build tools: `brew install jq terraform awscli`
+3. Install jq, terraform and awscli.
+On MacOS, do: `brew install jq terraform awscli`.
+On other platforms, do the equivalent.

 ## Generate and deploy a chain